expo/expo/docs/pages/accounts/personal.md

 To fully use Expo, you have to create a Personal Account.
 With this account, we can safely identify you as the developer or owner of an app.
 You can use Personal Accounts for all features Expo has to offer.

-This account is just for you, **never share access to this account for any reason.** If you are working with multiple developers on a single app, you should [set up an Organization](../organization/).
+This account is just for you, **never share access to this account for any reason.**

 ## Programmatic Access